 What are our residential family assessment centres?

-When local authorities are worried about the safety of a child living with their family, they may ask the family to take part in a family assessment.
+Residential assessment centres may be used when a local authority is worried about the safety of a child living with their family.
+They may ask the family to take part in a family assessment.
 In some cases, they will ask the courts to decide whether the child can be taken away [removed] from their parents.

 We are an independent charity with four residential family assessment centres in South London.
 Families who need an assessment can be sent to our centres where they will supported by our very experienced staff.
 Our teams work hard to help parents improve the way they look after their child.
 They observe the families and write detailed reports for the judge, making recommendations about what is best for the child and the family.